zonemaster/zonemaster-backend/docs/upgrade-from-1.0.x-to-1.1.x.md

-To upgrade from versions 1.0.x to versions 1.1.x the column 'queue' needs to be added to the database:
+To upgrade Zonemaster-Backend from versions 1.0.x to versions 1.1.x the column 'queue' needs to be added to the database:

 MySQL